5 Books for Creative Encouragement

 Written by the author of the smash hit "Eat, Pray, Love," this is my absolute favorite book on the list.
 Though Gilbert discusses her own creative process as a writer, the sage wisdom she doles out is applicable to anyone with a creative pursuit.
 She encourages creatives to NOT quit their day jobs.
 When your creative pursuit becomes a job, you've got more pressure to produce and it often takes some of the joy out of it.
 She also puts to rest the myth of the suffering artist.
 Making good art doesn't have to be torture!

-2. Steal LIke an Artist by Austin Kleon
+2. Steal Like an Artist by Austin Kleon

 This is a very quick read filled with practical advice in a graphic style.
 Kleon purports that "Nothing is original, so embrace influence, collect ideas, and remix and re-imagine to discover your own path.
 Follow your interests wherever they take you.
 Stay smart, stay out of debt, and risk being boring—the creative you will need to make room to be wild and daring in your imagination."

-3. your inner Critic is A Big Jerk by Danielle Krysa
+3. Your Inner Critic is A Big Jerk by Danielle Krysa

 After reading Danielle's blog "The Jealous Curator" for years and religiously listening to her podcast "Art for Your Ear", I was quick to purchase this book.
 In her humorous, light-hearted way, Danielle lays out her 10 truths about what it means to be a creative person.
 Cheeky illustrations by Martha Rich throughout the book bring even more levity to the discussion.
 Using anecdotes from successful artists and from her own life, Danielle discusses creative roadblocks, like "Imposter Syndrome," when you feel like a fraud, insecure about your art and creation process.
 (Boy, can I relate?)
 She also offers simple, practical exercises to help you get over those roadblocks and get down to the business of making good work.

-4. show your work by Austin Kleon
+4. Show Your Work by Austin Kleon

 In this follow up to Steal Like an Artist, Kleon explains how to "Share Like an Artist."
 In his signature style, combining handwritten pages, illustration, and text, he lays out 10 ways to share your creativity and get discovered.
 This is another quick read with actionable advice to help you get your work out there.